 What to do if strikes disrupt your holiday

-You’ve found your ideal holiday, bought travel insurance, picked up your currency, and perhaps even started packing your luggage in anticipation of your long-awaited break.
+You’re all booked and excited for your next holiday.
 Then, you hear news of strike action that could affect your flight.
 Now what?

 What should I do if I think a strike will affect my holiday?